Autonomous quantum clocks using athermal resources: The steady state of the three level quantum clock

 and

 A crucial observation is that the steady state remains athermal even in the absence of spin measurements.
+This can be seen, for example by looking at the effective inverse temperature in the clockwork subspace (when $\theta=\pi$):

 The populations generically differ from the non-equilibrium steady state of a three level quantum system coupled to different temperatures.
 This is because observing the clock ticks modifies the asymptotic behavior of the clock, which is an additional insight we gain from modeling the tick observations quantum mechanically.
 In comparison to our earlier examples clocks fueled by measurements only, the hybrid clock can produce ticks even when $\theta=0,~\pi$, assisted by thermal resources.
-The effective ticking rate also gets modified.
-This can be seen, for example by looking at the effective inverse temperature in the clockwork subspace (when $\theta=\pi$):

-The statistics of the ensemble averaged distribution of ticks remains to be Poissonian for hybrid quantum clocks ( although the total number of ticks in a finite duration can be sub-Poissonian as discussed in the main text), with mean and variance equal to $P_{m}(\theta)\epsilon_{w}$.
-The predictions for the steady state populations, as well as the statistics are numerically verified in Fig.~\ref{fig:hybrid}.

 \end{widetext}